What Helps Stabilize Blood Sugar Naturally — 3 Lifestyle Shifts That Made the Difference

-I’m currently going through this with my husband.
-After his recent diagnosis, we committed to a full transformation: body, mind, and plate.
-Within a week, his blood sugar readings changed.
+I’m currently walking through this journey with my husband.
+After his diagnosis, we committed to a full transformation: body, mind, and plate.
+Within a week, we started seeing meaningful changes in his readings — not because of perfection, but because of consistency.

 A Wake-Up Call at the Hospital